 Serpil Guran, Director – Rutgers EcoComplex

 Dr. Serpil Guran is the Director of the Rutgers EcoComplex.
 Her responsibilities include management of the EcoComplex operations, programs, business incubator and facilities, as well as providing vision and leadership in establishing the EcoComplex as a nationally recognized center for the commercialization of environmental and alternative energy technologies.
-Additionally, Dr. Guran serves as liaison to the regional environmental and alternative energy business communities, government agencies, and related organizations.

 |The New Jersey Department of Environmental Protection (NJDEP) assist clean energy companies with technical assistance activities related to verification of technology performance, demonstration of regulatory compliance, and identification and acquisition of the appropriate permits for the preconstruction and operation of energy projects in the State.
 Through a collaborative arrangement with the respective NJDEP regulatory programs, the Bureau of Energy and Sustainability (BES) provides companies with the necessary guidance to demonstrate (through relevant performance data and independently verified performance claims) regulatory compliance, and the Office of Permit Coordination and Environmental Review (OPCER) helps companies navigate the permitting process to acquire the necessary permits for conducting business in New Jersey.|

 |New Jersey’s Clean Energy Program is a statewide program that offers financial incentives, programs and services for New Jersey residents, business owners and local governments to help them save energy, money and the environment.|